 Myth 1 – It’s Pretty Easy

-A lot of times Wi-Fi is looked at as being very easy to set-up, with “magical” ratios that you can use to guarantee you’ll get maximum performance.
-For example, place one AP every “x” amount for a 1,000 square foot classroom with 45 students.
+A lot of times Wi-Fi is looked at as being very easy to set up, with “magical” ratios that you can use to guarantee you’ll get maximum performance.
+For example, place one AP for every “x” amount for a 1,000-square-foot classroom with 45 students.

 So, imagine what you could do with 10 routers!